HackBulgaria/Programming101-CSharp/week08/01-FilesAndStreams/README.md

 Implement `IAuthorSerializer` using the builtin .Net serialization functionality

 ### Custom serialization and deserialization
-Implement `IAuthorSerializer` using custom serialization:
+Implement `IAuthorSerializer` using custom serialization to a text file:
 * On the first line write the name of the author
 * On the second line write the author's email
 * On each consecutive line write information about each book - the title and the publishing date delimited by `$`